 Youth Wiki

-At the beginning of 2019, Serbia began full participation in the European Commission’s Youth Wiki platform.
-Through the platform data on national youth structures, youth policies and youth-oriented activities are being collected.
+At the beginning of 2019, Serbia fully joined the European Commission’s Youth Wiki platform.
+This platform collects data on national youth structures, youth policies and youth-oriented activities.

-The activities of the Youth Wiki are similar to those of the Eurydice Network where the focus is on education and training policies.
-Both Youth Wiki and Eurydice Network are coordinated by the European Commission’s Executive Agency for education and culture.
+The activities of the Youth Wiki are similar to those of the Eurydice Network which focuses on education and training policies.
+The European Commission’s Executive Agency for education and culture coordinates Youth Wiki and the Eurydice network.

-Currently, 29 countries participate in the Youth Wiki including Serbia.
-The platform offers the pages of the 34 systems based in 29 participating countries.
+Currently, 33 countries, including Serbia, participate in Youth Wiki.
+The platform offers the pages of the 34 systems based in 33 participating countries .

-The main objective of the Youth Wiki is to support evidence-based European cooperation in the field of Youth especial in decision making, by providing information on state of play on reforms and initiatives.
-The collection of qualitative information also allows the exchange of information and innovative approaches and can substantiate peer learning activities.
-As such, it is a significant resource for decision makers, potential Erasmus + project applicants and all other actors active in the field of Youth.
+The main objective of Youth Wiki is to support evidence-based European cooperation in the field of youth, especially in decision-making, by providing information on the state of reforms and initiatives.
+The collection of qualitative information facilitates the exchange of information and innovative approaches and can enhance peer learning activities.
+Consequently, Youth Wiki serves as a significant resource for decision makers, potential Erasmus+ project applicants and all other actors active in the field of youth.

-The content is shaped by the policy priorities established by the European Commission and the Member States in the framework of the European cooperation in the youth field.
+The content is influenced by the policy priorities set by the European Commission and the Member States in the framework of European cooperation in the field of youth.

-The eight main fields of action, identified in the EU Youth Strategy, are covered:
+The eight main areas of action identified in the EU Youth Strategy, are as follows:

-The information within the identified fields is qualitative, divided into ten chapters, and updated annually.
-At the moment Serbia has first five chapters on the platform and the remaining five are planned to be published in the first half of 2021.
+The information within the identified areas is qualitative, divided into ten chapters, and updated annually.
+Currently, Serbia has the first five chapters on the platform and the remaining five are planned to be published in the first half of 2021.

 Comparative Overviews